Who We Are

 Our Vision

-A world where refugees can exercise their rights, live with dignity and agency, and pursue a future defined by their courage and potential — not their status.
+A world where refugees can access and exercise their rights, live with dignity and agency, and look forward to a future defined by their courage and potential and not their status.

 Our Mission

-We work alongside refugees to deliver a broad range of services, share and learn from best practices, conduct research, and undertake advocacy.
-Our goal is to defend and strengthen rights, prevent regression, and contribute to a stronger, more inclusive Ireland.
+We work with, support and represent refugees, delivering a broad range of services, sharing and learning from best practices, conducting research and undertaking advocacy that defends and strengthens rights, prevents regression and contributes to a stronger, more inclusive Ireland.

 Our Values

-• Misneach (Courage): An Irish word meaning courage or spirit.
-We are relentless in pursuing a better world for refugees, fulfilling our charitable mission with courage and determination.
+Misneach is an Irish word meaning courage or spirit.
+We are relentless and fearless in striving for a better world for refugees and fulfilling our charitable mission.

 Our History

-The IRC traces its origins to the Refugees in Crisis conference in Dublin in 1988, organised by Aidlink, an overseas development agency.
-This conference led to the creation of a working group that eventually established the Irish Refugee Council as an umbrella organisation for NGOs and agencies supporting refugees.
+Our origins trace back to the Refugees in Crisis conference in Dublin in 1988, organised by Aidlink, an overseas development agency.
+This conference led to the creation of a working group that eventually established the Irish Refugee Council (IRC) as an umbrella organisation for NGOs and agencies supporting refugees.

 The IRC was formally registered in 1992 and obtained charitable status.
 Since then, it has witnessed major changes in Irish asylum law and policy, from the introduction of the Refugee Applications Commissioner to the International Protection Office and Appeal Tribunal.
 Although Ireland signed the 1951 Refugee Convention in 1956, the country had no system for those who sought international protection here.
 The first legislative framework was set out in the Refugee Act 1996 (implemented in 2000).
 Since its origins, it is dependent primarily upon volunteers and initially the financial support of religious bodies and individuals, it has seen tremendous changes in the asylum process with the introduction of an independent Refugee Applications Commissioner (now the International Protection Office) and a Refugee Appeals Tribunal (now the International Protection Appeal Tribunal).